Posts Categorised: Field

 It wasn’t long before owners who had titled their dogs in Master or Finished, wanted something more to achieve.
 This led to the development of the Master National Hunting Test (affiliated with AKC) and HRC’s International Grand Hunt.

-One thing the original organizers probably didn’t consider is as dog training methods improved the tests at every level gradually became more difficult.
-A dog that ran a Junior stake 20 years ago would run a very different test today.
-This is despite the rules changing very little.
+Something the original organizers probably didn’t consider is as training methods improved the tests would gradually became more difficult.
+A Junior stake 20 years ago was very different from tests today despite the rules changing very little.
 This seems to be the case in both organizations, but it’s a bit more apparent in AKC tests.

 Getting ready